Adam DeVine: Personal life

-Devine is a supporter of Children's Miracle Network Hospitals, a not-for-profit organization that raises funds for children's hospitals across the U.S. As he was treated by a children's hospital as a child, he attends charity events and visits the children, with his story of survival to provide comfort to the patients and their parents.
+Devine is a supporter of Children's Miracle Network Hospitals, a not-for-profit organization that raises funds for children's hospitals across the U.S. As he was treated by a children's hospital as a child, he attends charity events and visits the children, telling his story of survival to provide comfort to the patients and their parents.

 Devine regularly takes part in United Service Organizations tours, providing entertainment for military personnel across the world and describes it as "the most rewarding experience of his life".

+In February 2023, Devine was celebrity monarch of the Krewe of Bacchus, a Carnival superkrewe in New Orleans' Mardi Gras.

-After meeting on the set of The Final Girls in 2014, Devine began dating Chloe Bridges in February 2015.
-On October 24, 2019, Devine revealed via Instagram that he had become engaged to Bridges after four years of dating.
-The couple married on October 9, 2021.
+After meeting on a flight on their way to the set of The Final Girls in 2014, Devine began dating Chloe Bridges in February 2015.
+They became engaged in October 2019, and married in October 2021.
+Their son Beau Devine was born on February 16, 2024.